hapax/hapax.github.io/assets/maximal.md

 rotate the piece of wood.
 That doesn't prove the *length* is unchanged."
 </span>

 It seems you cannot possibly refute the,.
-But suddenly, you are struck by a realisation:
+But you are struck by a sudden realisation:

 <span style="padding-left: 20px; display:block">
 "Maybe not.
 But if that's case, I don't know what length is!
 I'm going